invisibleroads/invisibleroads-tutorials/xapian-search-pylons.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Most of the work in a query happens before the query itself, when the documents are indexed for potential keywords.
 The quality of indexing determines the speed of the search engine.

 Index documents
 """""""""""""""
-Download the :download:`collection of poems by Zbigniew Herbert <files/zbigniew-herbert.zip>`
+Download the :download:`collection of poems by Zbigniew Herbert <files/zbigniew-herbert.zip>`.
 ::

     wget http://invisibleroads.com/tutorials/_downloads/zbigniew-herbert.zip
     unzip zbigniew-herbert.zip
     cd zbigniew-herbert

-Start IPython
+Start IPython.
 ::

     ipython